Aluminum Alloy 1350 (UNS A91350)

 Image of aluminium 1350 bars

 Aluminum 1350 is a commercially pure aluminum alloy with a minimum aluminum content of 99.5%.
-It is often used in electrical applications, such as wire and cable, and in applications where corrosion resistance is important, such as food and beverage containers.
+It is commonly used in electrical applications like wire and cable, and in situations where corrosion resistance is crucial, such as food and beverage containers.

 Looking to buy aluminum?